Constant Permeke: World War II

-During World War II, Permeke was forbidden to paint by the German occupiers as his art was seen by them as Entartete Kunst.
+During World War II, Permeke was declared "degenerate" (Entartete Kunst), and he was forbidden from working.
 Privately, things were even worse as his son Paul was arrested and sent to Germany as a forced labourer.
-After the war, Permeke was appointed director of the National higher Institute and of the Royal Academy in Antwerp but after only one year he offered his resignation.
-In 1947–48, Permeke had a big retrospective exhibition in Paris but his happiness at the return of his son was soon shattered when in 1948 his wife died.
+After the war, Permeke was appointed director of the Royal Academy of Fine Arts in Antwerp, but he resigned after only one year.
+In 1947–48, Permeke had a big retrospective exhibition in Paris, but his happiness at the return of his son was soon shattered when in 1948 his wife died.
 Emotionally scarred and ailing, Permeke had to be nursed by his daughter.

+Late Career

-During the last period of his life his work mellowed somewhat as it shows much more refinement in drawing and colors.
-His last works are "De dame met de rode handschoenen" (1951) and some landscapes painted in Brittany.
-After his trip to there in 1951, his health declined even further and he became bedridden.
+During the last period of his life, his work mellowed somewhat with more refined drawing and colors.
+His last works are De dame met de rode handschoenen (1951) and some landscapes painted in Brittany.
+After his trip there in 1951, his health declined even further, and he became bedridden.

 Constant Permeke died on 4 January 1952.
-Four days later he was buried next to his wife at the cemetery in Jabbeke.
+Four days later, he was buried next to his wife at the cemetery in Jabbeke.
 On the grave of his beloved wife was placed a statue which Permeke had commissioned from his friend George Minne.